beastbroak30/INMP441_ESP32_RECORDER/README.md

 # INMP441_ESP32_RECORDER

 This project implements an audio recording system on a 30-pin ESP32 (e.g., ESP32-WROOM-32) using an INMP441 I2S microphone, an SD card module, and a tactile button.
 Recordings are saved as WAV files on the SD card with incremental filenames (audio1.wav, audio2.wav, etc.).
 The system uses a custom library for I2S audio processing and supports configurable sample rates (e.g., 44100 Hz) and bit depths (e.g., 16-bit).
+# Find the latest codes and changes in [VERSION_LATEST](https://github.com/beastbroak30/INMP441_ESP32_RECORDER/tree/main/VERSIONS_LATEST) of this repo
+## You need the lib always so copy it there on your working folder

 Features
 --------